Ashwin-Rajesh/LaneDetection/README.md

 - The first kernel selects  vertical edges, because it is symmetrical about horizontal axis.
 - Similarly, the  second kernel selects horizontal edges
 - Sobel filter otputs is not sharp and has a LOT of noise!
 This is solved by the canny algorithm
 - Canny algorithm output is really sharp!
-This is acchieved by a technique called non-max suppression.
+This is achieved by a technique called non-max suppression.
 - It also has very low noise.
 This is done by a clever type of thresholding.
-- For understanding them in detail, theres a lot of great material!
-Check out computerphile!
+- For understanding this in detail, theres a lot of great material!
+Check out [computerphile](https://youtu.be/sRFM5IEqR2w)!

 ## Line detection
 - Line detection uses an algorithm called Hough transform